Thermal Conductivity Calculator

 Thermal conductivity is a measure of a material's ability to transfer heat.
 It does not depend on the external conditions or the object's mass - it's a property inherent to a given material.
 It is proportional to the heat energy transferred and to the distance of heat transfer, and inversely proportional to temperature difference across the material.

 For example, imagine an insulated wall.
 Its thermal conductivity is low if only a small amount of heat energy is transferred through it.
+Check out our heat transfer coefficient calculator to understand heat transfer through the wall.

 Fourier's law and heat flux